Table of Contents

 - If you are alone and are able, unlock your door to let emergency personnel enter your home.

 - Sit in a comfortable chair and wait for help.

 - Keep a phone near you.

-- Age–Risk increases for men older than 45 years of age and for women older than 55 years of age (or after menopause).
-About 83% of people who die from heart disease are 65 years of age or older.
+- Age.
+Risk increases for men older than 45 and for women older than 55 (or after menopause).
+About 83% of people who die from heart disease are 65 or older.

-- Sex (Gender)–More men have heart attacks, although heart disease is the leading cause of death for American women.
+- Gender.
+More men have heart attacks.
+But heart disease is the leading cause of death for American women.

 How is heart attack diagnosed?

 You may need several tests to determine the cause of your symptoms.

 - Electrocardiogram(ECG or EKG).
 This test records the electrical activity of your heart.
 It can help diagnose heart rhythm problems.
 It can also find damage from a decrease in blood flow.